How do you build closeness with your city and those you share it with?

 Toronto, Ontario, Canada

-Masks are required to be worn throughout the 401 Richmond building and in the Myseum space, and we encourage visitors to respect social distancing guidelines.
+We ask that visitors wear masks in the Myseum Space and throughout the 401 Richmond building, and we encourage visitors to respect social distancing guidelines.

 401 Richmond can be accessed by TTC by taking the 510 Spadina streetcar from Spadina subway station or Union Station, or the 501 Queen streetcar.